httpie/cli/CONTRIBUTING.rst

 Bug Reports
 ===========

-Along with a description of the problem, please provide the output of the failing command with the ``--debug`` flag, e.g.:
+It's important that you provide the full command argument list as well as the output of the failing command.
+Use the ``--debug`` flag and copy&paste both the command and its output to your bug report, e.g.:

 .. code-block:: bash

-    $ http --debug [minimal set of arguments that trigger the error]
+    $ http --debug [arguments that trigger the error] [complete output]

 Contributing Code and Documentation